sib-swiss/NGS-introduction-training/docs/day1/server_login.md

 #### Make a new directory

-Login to the server and use the command line to make a directory called `scripts` in your home directory, and make it your current directory.
+Login to the server and use the command line to make a directory called `workdir`.

 !!! note "If working with Docker"
     If your are working with docker you are a root user.
 This means that your "home" directory is the root directory, i.e. `/root`, and not `/home/username`.
+If you have mounted your local directory to `/root/workdir`, this directory should already exist.

 ??? done "Answer"
     ```sh
     cd
+    mkdir workdir
+    ```

+Make a directory `scripts` within `~/workdir` and make it your current directory.

+??? done "Answer"
+    ```sh
+    cd workdir
     mkdir scripts
     cd scripts
     ```

 #### File permissions

-Generate an empty script in your newly made directory like this:
+Generate an empty script in your newly made directory `~/workdir/scripts` like this:

 ```sh
 touch new_script.sh